timStephens0710/ExampleMusicApp/README.md

 A Django-based web application for managing music playlists with automatic metadata extraction from streaming platforms.
 The app provides secure user authentication, playlist creation/management, and integration with external music platforms (YouTube, Bandcamp, etc.) to automatically fetch track information.

 **Please note** the music_app_auth & music_app_archive are currently POC.
 The main reason for this project is to learn TypeScript.
 I'm now prioritising the implementation of TypeScript.
+Also as a **POC** everything is run locally.
+I will also add a docker file in the next iteration.

 ---